 Space out your review sessions

 You will have better long-term memory if you practice frequently as much as possible.
 Rather than trying to cram all of the information in a short amount of time, take your time learning and understanding the topic.
 Always review information from your last practice session for a little while in the following session so you do not forget about it in the next session.
-Since you are going over the information multiple times, it will be a lot easier to recall and improve your memory, thus making things convenient to learn.
+Since you are going over the information multiple times, it will be a lot easier to recall and improve your memory, thus making things convenient to learn fast.

 For example, if you are learning Spanish, you may start by forming sentences with the vocabulary words from your last study session which was done earlier.
 For the current session, one can try adding some new words and using them in sentences as well if possible.